prof3ssorSt3v3/mad9034/docs/assignments/assg4.md

 1. Identify your users for the primary and secondary persona
     - Discuss how you will access your users
-2. Decide what questions to ask (slide 20)
+2. Decide what questions to ask (Week 5-1b slide 20)
 3. Review and customize the [persona research spreadsheet](https://docs.google.com/spreadsheets/d/1oQMsQwGLWMzClIwAz_1pMDOw2DaCgBIaGXyAhFnW7XY/edit?usp=sharing)
     - Decide what you need to know about your users (demographic info.)
     - Make adjustments to the spreadsheet